There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Jack Black has found a new groove for himself over the past few years, as he seems to be popping up, almost exclusively, in family friendly movies.
-More specifically, he has already played the mysterious adult in a kids horror movie with Goosebumps.
-There is nothing incredibly special with his performance here but he plays the role well.
-He is mysterious but also silly.
-This is the perfect combination for a kids movie like this one.
+More specifically, he has already played the role of they mysterious adult-mentor in a kids horror movie with Goosebumps.
+There was nothing incredibly special with his performance here, but he played the role well.
+He was mysterious, but he was also silly, a perfect combination for a kids movie like this one.

 Cate Blanchett’s performance was similar.
-There was nothing special but she was mysterious, silly, and her character has a lot of heart.
-Then there is Owen Vaccaro.
-I always get a little nervous when I see kids in big roles, even though I have not seen a kid destroy a movie with their bad performance in a while, but we have all seen enough bad performances from kids, so I think it is fair to go into these movies with low expectations.
+There was nothing special about it, but she was mysterious, silly, and her character had a lot of heart.
+Moving onto Lewis, I always get a little nervous when I see kids in leading roles.
+I have not seen a kid destroy a movie with their bad performance in a while, but we have all seen enough bad performances from kids, so I think it is fair to go into these movies with low expectations.
 Fortunately, I thought Owen Vaccaro did a fine job in this movie.
-Was his performance perfect?
-No, but he made his character easy to root for, and hit all the necessary emotion and humor.
-Lewis is the heart of this story, and I thought Owen carried the weight of playing a leading character relatively well
+His performance was obviously not ground-breaking, but he made his character easy to root for, and he hit all his character's emotion fairly effectively.
+Lewis was the heart of this story, and I thought Owen carried the weight of playing a leading character relatively well

 Con: Adult Banter (-2pts)

 I will keep this brief because it really was not that significant, but it was worth mentioning because of how distracting it was.
-Jonathan and Florence are close friends, and the filmmakers thought that the best way to convey this to the audience quickly, was to have them insult each other back and forth.
-For the most part, this banter does not continue throughout the rest of the movie.
-It is almost exclusively in the scene where we meet Florence for the first time.
-The banter felt forced and unnatural, which made it seem like a desperate attempt to convey that these two characters were close friends but were not in a romantic relationship.
+Jonathan and Florence were close friends, and the filmmakers thought that the best way to convey this to the audience was to have them insult each other back and forth.
+For the most part, this banter did not continue throughout the rest of the movie.
+It was almost exclusively in the scene where we met Florence for the first time.
+The banter felt forced and unnatural, which made it seem like a desperate attempt to convey that these two characters were close friends, but that it was a platonic friendship.
 Did it work in that respect?
-Yes, but the exchange just felt awkward and out of place because it did not fit how the characters acted towards each other through the rest of the story.
+Yes, but the exchange just felt awkward and out of place because it did not fit how the characters acted toward each other through the rest of the story.

 Pro: The Tone (+6pts)

-I really just enjoyed the overall tone of this movie.
+I enjoyed the overall tone of this movie.
 It was a horror-like movie, but it was definitely aimed at kids.
-It has a silly sense of humor that kids will enjoy but it also had a very tame level of horror.
+It had a silly sense of humor that kids will enjoy, but there were plenty of horror themed aspects to the story.
 Will adults be scared by this movie?
-Absolutely not, but the movie is not for adults.
-I thought it had the right level of horror for kids.
-It is spooky but was never too overwhelming.
-This is mixed with the light hearted silly nature of the movie, that will have adults and kids laughing together.
-The filmmakers nailed the tone for this story and ended up making a movie that is perfect for families looking to get in the Halloween spirit.
+Absolutely not, but the movie was not for adults, and I thought it had the right level of horror for a kids movie.
+It was spooky, but it was never too overwhelming or intense.
+This was mixed with the light-hearted silly nature of the characters and the story, which will have adults and kids laughing together.
+The filmmakers nailed the tone for this story and they ended up making a movie that was perfect for families looking to get in the Halloween spirit together.

 Con: Overacting (-2pts)

 I think the culprit for this issue was poor direction over poor acting.
 For the most part, Owen Vaccaro did a fine job in this movie.
-However there were a couple of scenes where his performance seemed exaggerated, which took me out of the movie for a moment or two.
-There are a couple of scenes where this happens.
-One is a scene where Lewis is apologizing and another where Lewis is trying to perform his own magic.
+However, there were a couple of scenes where his performance felt exaggerated, which took me out of the movie for a moment or two.
+There were a couple of scenes where this happened.
+One was a scene when Lewis was apologizing, and another was when Lewis was trying to perform his own magic.

-For majority of the movie, I was invested in what was happening and was sucked into the story.
-A good movie does that and makes you forget about the actors, while watching the characters.
+For the majority of the movie, I was invested in what was happening and was sucked into the story.
+A good movie does that and makes you forget about the actors, and makes you only see the characters.
 These two scenes pulled me out of it and made it feel like I was watching an actor playing a part.
-Some of Lewis' scenes felt exaggerated, even for a silly movie like this) but I do not feel like it was his fault.
-In all other scenes, this kid is a strong performer.
-This leads me to believe that the director failed to tell him to dial it down a bit for these distracting moments.
+Some of Lewis' scenes felt exaggerated, even for a silly movie like this one, but I do not feel like it was the actor's fault.
+Throughout the rest of the movie, this kid played his part well.
+This leads me to believe that the scenes that did not work were really a result of the direction more than anything else.

 Pro: Magic (+6pts)

 I assumed the magic in this movie would be very typical.
-I expected fire balls and floating objects but, while we get both of those things, we get a lot more.
-Florence’s staff was awesome, Jonathan’s solar system scene was cool, and the objects in the house were entertaining to see (I mean come on, one of the chairs is basically a dog and a giant lion bush sculpture acts like a house cat).
-There is a lot of cool magic in the house, which was entertaining, but this was not what I liked most about the magic.
+I expected fire balls and floating objects, and while we got both of those things, we also got a lot more.
+Florence’s staff was awesome, Jonathan’s solar system scene was cool, and the objects in the house were entertaining to see—I mean, one of the chairs was basically a dog and a giant lion bush sculpture acted like a house cat.
+There was a lot of cool, entertaining magic within the house, but this was not what I liked most about the magic.

 In a world filled with movies centered around “the chosen one”, the whole concept feels over done.
-Let me just ask you, how many movies have you seen where the world is at stake but, for whatever reason, the main character is the only one who is capable of stopping the antagonist?
+Let me just ask you, how many movies have you seen where the world was at stake, but for whatever reason, the main character is the only one who was capable of stopping the antagonist?
 In how many of those movies was the main character simply born into this responsibility, and in how many movies was that character a child or young teen?
 What was refreshing about The House with a Clock in its Walls was that anyone could learn to be a witch or warlock.
-Lewis then begins to learn magic through his own determination and desire to learn.
+Lewis then began to learn magic through his own determination and desire to learn.
 I liked the concept of Lewis having to study and learn magic.
-In a world filled with entitled people and entitled main characters, it was refreshing to see the main character of a kids movie working for something instead of just having it within him from the beginning.
+In a world filled with entitled people and entitled main characters, it was refreshing to see the main character of a kids movie working for something instead of just having him given incredibly gifts and responsibility at birth.

 Con: Plot Devices (-5pts)

-While just a kids movie, the filmmakers resorted to lazy plot devices throughout this story.
-Lewis is trying to prove to his friend that magic is real.
-Does he simply levitate something as he had been shown being able to do at this point?
-No of course not, instead he decides to break the one rule that Jonathan had (because logic).
+While it was just a kids movie, the filmmakers resorted to lazy plot devices throughout this story.
+Lewis was trying to prove to his friend that magic was real.
+Does he simply levitate something as he had already figured out how to do?
+No of course not, instead he decided to break the one rule that Jonathan had, because the writers wanted tension.
 It was a classic example of using poor decisions as a plot device and it was disappointing to see a movie I mostly liked going down this route.

-The movie also resorts to coincidences as plot devices.
-One example regards the magic eight ball in the film’s climax, but I will not get into the details here.
-Another example is in reference to a code that Florence (a witch who knows every form of magical script—could not decipher, because the writers wanted suspense.
-I am not going to give away what the solution is, but if you see the movie, the decoding scene will leave you asking yourself “really?”.
-These were just a few examples of lazy writing, but there were plenty more throughout the story, and it was disappointing to see happen so frequently.
+The movie also resorted to coincidences as plot devices.
+One example was with respect to the magic eight ball in the movie’s climax, but I will not get into detail about that to avoid spoilers.
+Another example was with respect to a code that Florence—a witch who knows every form of magical script—could not decipher, because the writers wanted suspense.
+I am not going to give away what the solution was, but know that the solution left me baffled and smacking my forehead.
+These were just a few examples of lazy writing, but there were plenty throughout the story, and it was disappointing to see happen so frequently.

-The House with a Clock in its Walls serves its purpose.
-The filmmakers delivered a fun fantasy story about a boy learning magic from his mysterious uncle.
-The movie has horror themes but is never too intense for kids.
-It tends to play as a bit silly which works because, again, the movie’s number one priority is trying to entertain kids, and they needed something to offset the spookiness.
-The movie is s horror-like movie for kids and families.
+I thought The House with a Clock in its Walls served its purpose.
+The filmmakers delivered a fun fantasy story about a boy learning magic from his mysterious and quirky uncle.
+The movie had horror themes, but was never too intense for kids.
+It leaned into the silly, family style, which worked because the movie’s primary purpose was to entertain kids and families.
+The movie a horror-lite movie for kids and families.
 It is never too intense, and Jack Black and his supporting cast do a great of keeping the tone light.
-This is not an incredible movie that will have families watching and rewatching, but it will entertain families with a spooky and silly vibe that is perfect for getting your family in the Halloween spirit.
+This is not an incredible movie that will have families watching and rewatching, but it will entertain families while it was on, and was a fun, spooky movie that I think families will have some fun with.